slash1028/slash1028.github.io/index.md

 ## News and Updates

-- **Sep 2024**：Our paper "Denoising Student Features with Diffusion Models for Knowledge Distillation in Speaker Verification" has been submitted to the Main Tracks of the [2025 IEEE International Conference on Acoustics, Speech and Signal Processing](https://2025.ieeeicassp.org/).
-See you in Hyderabad, India!
+- **Feb 2025**：Our paper "Denoising Student Features with Diffusion Models for Knowledge Distillation in Speaker Verification" has been submitted to the Main Tracks of the [Interspeech 2025](https://www.interspeech2025.org).
+See you in Rotterdam, The Netherlands!
 - **May 2024**：We curated our first Sub3Vox corpus from VoxCeleb1!